rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    A random digraph oriented by best covering initial and best covered terminal kernel

-In algorithmic decision theory, initial and terminal prekernels may provide convincing best, resp. worst, choice recommendations (see :ref:`Rubis-Tutorial-label`).
+In algorithmic decision theory, initial and terminal prekernels may provide convincing best, resp. worst, choice recommendations (see tutorial on :ref:`computing a best choice recommendation <Rubis-Tutorial-label>`).

 Computing good and bad choice recommendations